kot-begemot-uk/pybpfmap/README.md

 import bpfrecord

-b = bpfrecord.BPFMap(bytes("/sys/fs/bpf/test-map".encode("ascii"))
+b = bpfrecord.PinnedBPFMap(bytes("/sys/fs/bpf/test-map".encode("ascii"))

+KEY = bytes.fromhex("0102030405060708090a0b0c0d0e0f00")

-value = b.lookup_elem(key)
+value = b.lookup_elem(KEY)
 ```

 All arguments are expected to be bytes() or strings in ascii encoding, all results are bytes or boolean (whatever is applicable).
+Using strings in UTF encoding as arguments is likely to result in an exception.

+For more details on how to use it run pydoic bpfrecord and/or see the example code in the test cases.

 ## To use the BPFRecord parser

-Parser is initialised using a list of field:format specifiers.
+The parser is initialised using a list of field:format specifiers.
 It is possible to specify an optional byte order

 Example